More Than Just Products: When Brands Give Back

 This new way of brand thinking means that companies now offer much more than a simple product.
 Take F1 for example, one team are sponsored and named after an energy drink, an energy drink that has become so much more than a strangely sugary drink.
 Sponsoring football teams and running websites that offer the crème de la crème of extreme sports is as much a part of business as selling the product itself.

-As the BBC reporter Katia Moskvitch summed it up when talking about F1, ‘in pursuit of a perfect meeting of interests, F1 teams and sponsors compete with each other to dream up original ideas that will help them engage even more with fans and keep them hooked.’
+As the BBC technology reporter Katia Moskvitch summed it up when talking about F1, ‘in pursuit of a perfect meeting of interests, F1 teams and sponsors compete with each other to dream up original ideas that will help them engage even more with fans and keep them hooked.’

 The same can be said for another drinks manufacturer.
 Fosters beer has a whole range of interests in comedy from idents and adverts to a stand alone comedy site.
 It would come as no surprise at all if the Aussie duo of Brad and Dan were given their own prime time series.